 Thorlabs can provide these objectives with custom AR coatings on request by contacting Tech Support; options include broadband NUV (325 nm - 500 nm), dual band (266 and 532 nm), and laser line (248 nm, 266 nm, 355 nm, or 532 nm).
 We also offer additional MicroSpot objectives for laser-focusing applications in the UV as well as visible and near-IR wavelengths.

 Thorlabs offers Mitutoyo Plan Apochromat Objectives with 5X, 7.5X, 10X, 20X, 50X, or 100X magnification.
 They feature a flat field of focus and chromatic correction over their operating ranges: either 436 nm to 656 nm or 480 nm to 1800 nm.
 The long working distance provides a wide space between the lens surface and the object making them ideal for machine vision applications.
 Each objective is engraved with its class, magnification, numerical aperture, a zero (noting that it is to be used to image a sample without a cover glass) and the tube lens focal length for which the specified magnification is valid.
 For an explanation of the defining properties of these objectives, please see the Objective Tutorial tab.
 If the case shipped with each of these objectives is lost or broken, Thorlabs offers an objective case (item #s OC2M26 and OC24) that can be used as a replacement.

-The objective has external M26 x 0.706 threads.
-The objectives can be integrated into an SM1 lens tube system with the use of an SM1A27 adapter.
-For additional M26 x 0.706 threaded adapters, please see our optical component thread adapters guide.
+The objectives have external M26 x 0.706 threads; to use these objectives with a different thread standard, please see our microscope objective thread adapters.
 These objectives do not feature adjustment to correct for cover glass thickness and should be used without a cover slip.